emidev98/blog-rust-fullstack/README.md

 2. How to create a rest API.
 3. How to refact the rest API to add server side rendering.

+> Each section has a commit at the end with the progress made till that point.

 ## 1.[How to connect to the Database using Rust](https://diesel.rs/)